hsharrison/nfldb-projections/README.rst

 nfldb-projections is an add-on to the `nfldb`_ library.
-Whereas nfldb manages NFL statistics, nfldb-projections manages projections of those statistics, with a particular eye toward fantasy projections.
+Whereas nfldb manages NFL statistics, nfldb-projections manages projections of those statistics, with a particular eye toward fantasy projections. nfldb-projections can also keep track of player salaries from DFS sites.

 New tables
 ----------